U.S. panel wants to ban China from buying American firms

 Related: China's global spending spree has sparked a backlash

-China's Ministry of Foreign Affairs did not immediately respond to a request for comment Thursday.
+China's Ministry of Foreign Affairs declined to comment Thursday.

 Established by Congress to monitor U.S.-China relations, the commission is known for taking a hawkish stance toward Beijing.